SECTION 1. This act shall be known and may be cited as the “Internet Freedom Act.”

 (c) Subject to appropriation, expenditures from the account may be used for costs incurred by the office of the attorney general in the administration and enforcement of this chapter.

-SECTION 5.
-Within 60 days after the enactment of this act, the department shall adopt formal complaint procedures to address alleged violations of section 9 of chapter 25C.
+SECTION 6.
+Within 60 days after the effective date of this act, the department shall adopt formal complaint procedures to address alleged violations of section 9 of chapter 25C of the General Laws.

 The information contained in this website is for general information purposes only.
 The General Court provides this information as a public service and while we endeavor to keep the data accurate and current to the best of our ability, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.